palodsweta/Ameecaa/Ameekaa-Python/README.md

 - SpeechBrain for ECAPA-TDNN model
 - Google's Gemma model for emotion analysis
 - ONNX Runtime for model optimization
+- Cursor and Claude-Sonnet for code generation